EpicoTortuga/AssignmentTracker/README.md

 3. Create a new script.

-4. Navigate to this page, copy all of the code, and paste it into your new script.
+4. Copy all of the code on [this page](https://github.com/EpicoTortuga/AssignmentTracker/blob/main/WidgetCode), and paste it into your new script.

 5. Replace the marked section at the top of the script with the code you generated earlier.